Meet Our Governors

 I am a Local Authority Governor and have been on the Governing Body at Felton C of E Primary School since October 2013.

 I graduated from the University of Northumbria in 1997 with a B.Ed (Hons) Primary Education degree and have had the pleasure of working in four middle schools in Northumberland, including as Head of School at Chantry Middle School, until August 2019.
 Since then, I am working as an Associate Lecturer at the University of Northumbria.
 One of my main responsibilities is to support and monitor students on placement for the postgraduate PGCE & PGCE flexi courses and the undergraduate BA course.
 I am passionate about Initial Teacher Training and the role of our schools in educating our future teachers.

 It is a very interesting time to be part of the Felton C of E Primary School Governing Body as we continue on our journey to become outstanding, in light of the new OFSTED schedule and the licence to plan and deliver a challenging broad and balanced curriculum and exciting learning experiences, to prepare our pupils for success in the next stage of their education.

 Mr Mel Nicholls - Co-opted - Community Governor

 I feel privileged to have served as a Governor since my election in 2008.
-My son has since left Felton School to go to Middle School, but I will stay as a Parent Governor until the end of my term.
-I chair Committee 1 that covers resources, staffing and finance.
-I am also on the Policy and Strategic Direction Committees.
+My son has long since left Felton School, and is now in KEVI, but I'm fortunate to have been allowed to stay on as community governor.
+I am on the Resources, Policy and Strategic Direction Committees.

 I am an ecologist by training, and have worked with natural and cultural heritage for 35 years.
 I have applied my skills as a resource planner in New Zealand and Zimbabwe as well as in the UK.
 I currently lead a small team for the Marine Management Organisation, based in Newcastle, with responsibility for production of England’s marine plans and stakeholder engagement.
 I am passionate about participation and widening input from just the “usual suspects”.